JBORAD988/syncfusion-modifyed-diagram-for-iot_-under_devlopment-/README.md

 Thank you for using our IoT Device Live Data Visualization Platform!
 We're excited to see how you make the most of real-time data tracking and management.

----

-This version includes a clickable demo video in the format you specified.
-Let me know if you'd like to make any further changes!